fabric-testbed/OrchestratorClient/docs/SlicesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **slices_delete_email_delete**
+# **slices_delete_delete**
-> Status200OkNoContent slices_delete_email_delete(email)
+> Status200OkNoContent slices_delete_delete()

-Delete all slices of a user identified by an email within a project.
+Delete all slices for a User within a project.

-Request to delete all slices of a user identified by an email within a project.
+Delete all slices for a User within a project.
+User identity email and project id is available in the bearer token.

 ### Example
 ```python